About the College Archives

 Our holdings include materials in both print and electronic format.
 Some of these are campus publications, faculty and alumni files, photographs, scrapbooks, sound and video recordings, and architectural plans dating from the founding of the College in 1887 to the present.
 Notable records are Oxy’s founding documents, material from the Board of Trustees, and papers of past Occidental presidents.
 Some online resources are:

 - Search the Oxy alumni magazine, Occidental.
 Currently available for the years 1921 to 1955 and 2004 to 2012 only.
 We'll get the rest done as soon as we can!

-- Visit our Web Archives where we preserve copies of College Website and a selection of Northeast Los Angeles websites in Archive-It.
+- Visit our Web Archives in Archive-It where we preserve copies of College website (oxy.edu), including the online student newspaper The Occidental, student media and organizations, and a selection of Northeast Los Angeles websites.

 - For photos of our Myron Hunt-designed campus, please see the "Occidental College Campus Historical Photos" digital collection.

 - Spend some time with Oxy's historical audio and video on Soundcloud and Vimeo.
 For a complete list, see Oasys.